rafi/vim-config/README.md

 ## Extra Plugins

 These plugins aren't enabled by default.
-You'll have to import them, e.g.:
+You'll have to import them using specs.

+For example:

 ```lua
 return {